The Runyon Project is my outlet to live creatively, with curiosity, to learn and to be of service.

 Social Impact is also important to me.
 Close to my heart, I have spent over 20 years working with refugees.
 Getting my masters in refugee studies and community development in London and working with so many fascinating and inspiring people from around the world has been amongst the highlights of my life.
 Of course, the reality is that these opportunities, mainly each person along the way, have given me so much more in return.
 Click here if you want to find out how you can get involved.

-Beyond that, you’ll also often find me tweeting and getting behind campaigns that aim for a more radical and human approach to our urban landscape and safety for cyclists.
-And, of course, living a healthy lifestyle is paramount.
+Beyond that, you’ll also often find me on Instagram and getting behind campaigns that aim for a more radical and human approach to our environment, urban landscape and wellness.

 Professionally, I have over 25 years of experience and demonstrated success in fundraising, event management, membership growth, operations, executive support and working virtually with teams around the globe.
-It’s amazing how relevant and impactful these experiences continue to be in all aspects of my work as a virtual assistant.
+It’s fun how relevant and impactful these skills, combined with an interest and curiosity in wellness, have been for my clients.

 Prior to setting up The Runyon Project, my skills, experiences, friendships and networks along the way have been formed at these outstanding mission and profit-driven organisations:

 Avaaz – 42 million member global campaigning organisation – London/Global/Virtual (2013 – 2014)

 Provided virtual and online global campaign and operations support in a fast-paced mission-driven environment dedicated to narrowing the gap between the world we live in and the world most everyone wants.

 British Future – Think tank – London (2011-2013)

 Alongside a small brilliant team, I helped launch this new organisation that was recently awarded think tank to watch in 2015 by Prospect; managed a hugely successful launch event to a packed house; chaired a panel discussion on migrant re-settlement at the Edinburgh Festival of Politics; and all while leading its operations, governance, HR and executive support functions.